 This standard was first published in 1982.
 The present revision has been taken up with a view to incorporating the modifications found necessary as a result of experience gained on the use of this standard.
 Also, in this revision, the standard has been brought into the latest style and format of Indian Standard, and references to Indian Standards, wherever applicable have been updated.

 This standard is one of a series of Indian Standards on the glossary of aeronautical and astronautical terms.
-Other standards in this series are:
+Other parts in this series are: